 The favourable agricultural conditions, proximity to ports, and the technical support from South Africa, position the Mozambique operations well for further growth.
 Our operations also include extensive landholdings bordering the Kruger National Park, which have high tourism potential.

 The Botswana operation has the capacity to pack and distribute 60 000 tons of sugar per annum using its Blue Crystal® brand.
-In Namibia, Tongaat Hulett has an 80 000 ton per annum packing and distribution operation with its leading Marathon® brand.

 The Zimbabwe sugar operations consist of Triangle and a 50,3% stake in Hippo Valley Estates, together representing a combined installed sugar milling capacity of more than 640 000 tons.
 The total refined sugar installed capacity is 60 000 tons, and the Triangle ethanol plant has an installed capacity of 41 million litres over a 48‑week production season.